-The back of the board is amazing too, with the same silver PCB treatment, printed graphics, certifications and a sturdy metal CPU backplate.
+The back of the board is amazing too, with the same silver PCB treatment, printed graphics

 The MSI Z270 XPower Gaming Titanium is a flagship motherboard, and has lots of standard accessories and additional goodies inside.
 You have the driver installation CD, good, and inside this bag comes a USB 2.0 expander module with Velcro on the back.